 It’s super close to Disneyland and gives you much-needed time to chill by the pool after a long morning in the parks.
 They also have a quick service lounge/restaurant on site.

 Now let’s dive into the details on each room type.
-Note all room photos are from the two queen & bunk bed rooms which you can book using promo code DisneylandPlan below.
+Note all room photos are from the two queen & bunk bed rooms which you can book using my promo code.
+Get my promo code delivered to your inbox now.

 - Courtyard 2 Queen Waterpark View room has 2 queen beds a bunk bed, bathroom with a tub/shower combo and another shower, desk, fridge and microwave.